the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 (pd-overview-repro)=
 # Communication and Collaboration for Reproducibility

-It is very hard to completely separate communication from collaboration from research reproducibility, and often from each other.
+Good communication from collaboration practices are complementary to research reproducibility, and often it is hard to separate these concepts from each other.
+In _The Turing Way_, we consider essential for research reproducibility and provide separate guides for {ref}`communication<cm>` and {ref}`collaboration<cl>`.
+You can visit specific chapters to gain in-depth understanding and evaluation which practices meet the specific requirements in your project.

 Here, we provide a non-exhaustive list of ways to ensure that you, and everyone else, understands (and communicate about) what the project is about, who the stakeholders are and they can collaborate.

 - Document all practices to ensure everyone is on the same page (literally!).